 *Supports our Ag industry and increases awareness of how important this region is

 Directions & Information around the site

 Our site office is located near the “Woodside Hall”.
 Here you’ll find our wonderful staff who can assist with any enquiries you may have and guide you to “what’s on”.
-Our Guide Book handed to you upon entry contains a site map and full exhibitor listing or view here.
+Our Guide Book handed to you upon entry contains a site map and exhibitor listing

 An ATM is located at the site office and most exhibitors offer EFT facilities.

 There are toliets located around the Griffith Showgrounds as well as inside the Woodside Hall.
 Please refer to site map.

 There are loads of choices for food and beverages.
 Our main food court in located near the main stage offering a vast array of cusine.
 You’ll also discover many coffee stands, BBQ’s and other food vans amoungst exhibitors in the main arena